Welcome to today's edition of the Rush 24-7 podcast.

 Thank you.

-Uh a comment on uh on Mr. Paul.
+A comment on Mr. Paul.

-The fact of the matter is Oh my God, I use that term.
+The fact of the matter is, oh my God, I use that term.

 I believe that no idea, no concept, no position, or any position that you take, I should be saying, has absolutely no value until it's tested.

-And say things that you know they're Going to accept gives you no credibility.
+And to stand before a group of people who believe as you believe and say things that you know they're going to accept gives you no credibility.

 You must seek out the most critical adversary in a public place and let them question you.